How to Refer a Student

 - Tell the student that typically students meet with a counselor for a consultation to determine what services will be helpful to them.

-- Ask the student if you can call the center for an appointment.
-If the student says yes, call and explain the situation to the receptionist in the student's presence.
-The receptionist will tell you what to do next.
+- Encourage the student if to call the center for an appointment.
+If the student says requests your assistance and you are comfortable doing so, you may call with the student and explain your request to the receptionist (610-683-4072).

 - If the student doesn't want you to make the call or referral, respect that decision but let the student know that he or she can speak with you again if they change their mind and want a counseling appointment.